EXCLUSIVE: eFFECTOR Therapeutics Announces SPAC Deal To Advance Cancer-Fighting Pipeline

 The SPAC Deal: eFFECTOR Therapeutics will merge with Locust Walk Acquisition Corp (NASDAQ: LWAC) in a deal bringing a next generation oncology company public.
 The deal will value eFFECTOR at an enterprise value of $419 million.

-A PIPE of $60 million is part of the SPAC merger and includes an investment from Pfizer Inc (NYSE: PFE).
+A PIPE of $60 million is part of the SPAC merger and includes an investment from Pfizer Inc's (NYSE: PFE) venture capital arm Pfizer Ventures.

 Locust Walk Acquisition raised $175 million in its offering.